RosDelgado/BOSME/README.md

 ## Getting started
 ### Usage
 #### Script Input:
 - dataset: R dataframe.
-Usually, a training dataset, which is unbalanced attending to the binary class variable
+Usually, a training dataset, which is unbalanced attending to the binary (output) class variable with some input variables or features, that can be numeric (continuous) or factor (categorical)
-- variable: name of the binary class variable
+- variable: name of the binary class (output) variable (which must be factor)
-- classmin: name of the minority class for which we want to create artificial instances to enlarge the dataset
-- percentage: the percentage we want the minority class represent in the enlarged dataset with the artificially created instances
+- percentage: the percentage we want the minority class represent in the enlarged dataset with the artificially created instances by default, it is 50
-- cont: numbwe of the numeric continuous variables in the dataset
+- iterations: the maximum number of iterations in the wrapper to learn the Bayesian network to be used for over-sampling purposes by default, it is 25

+### Script Output:
+dataset_plus: R dataframe which is the enlargement of "dataset" with new artificially generated instances of the minority class,
+              so that the minority class represents a percentage equal to "percentage" of the enlarged dataset "dataset_plus".

 ### R Packages
 The only package used is: bnlearn by Marco Scutari.